yann-yinn/nuxt-gustave/README.md

 - `$html` : the mardkown rendered as html
 - `$id` : a uniq id to identify this resource in this collection.
 We use the filename by default.
-- `$slug` : a slug generated from the filename, that can be used for urls or as ids.
+- `$slug` : a slug generated from the filename, that can be used in urls.

 All thoses variables can be overriden inside the importer, before the resources are saved as a JSON file.